Please help fund urgently needed counselling and support for bombing survivors in Sri Lanka following the Easter Sunday bombings.

 “We kindly look forward to your generous assistance in our darkest hours.”

-Your generous gift this Christmas can support vital programs such as trauma counselling for people like Susantha, and education scholarships for children who have lost their parents.
+Your generous gift today can support vital programs such as trauma counselling for people like Susantha, and education scholarships for children who have lost their parents.